Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 And he was coming to actually enjoy Nofl’s unique bedside manner, too.

 "‘Horse, darling!
 You’re prompt as ever!
-Come on in, keep off the grass, shine your shoes, wipe your face…"
+Come on in, keep off the grass, shine your shoes, wipe your face..."

 "*Mierda,* who showed you *Shrek?"*